 Under the 1989 State/Tribal Centennial Accord and the 2012 State/Tribal Relations Act (Chapter 122, Laws of 2012), we maintain a government-to-government relationship with tribes.
 We are fully committed to the principals of government-to-government consultation and cooperation with tribes consistent with our mission to protect, preserve, and enhance Washington’s environment, and promote the wise management of our land, air, and water for the benefit of current and future generations.

 We work with tribes and the Department of Archaeology and Historic Preservation to ensure that ground-disturbing activities under the agency’s purview are compliant with federal and state historical and archeological preservation laws.
-Guidance for grant applicants is available at: [ecy website to be linked]
+Learn more about opportunities for financing historic preservation projects.

 Our Centennial Accord Implementation plan is available at the Governor’s Office of Indian Affairs website.